-Digital government both as an academic discipline and in practice continues to evolve.
-As new technologies, big data applications, policies, and management practices develop, governments seeks ways in which to provide innovative, smart, and transformational government services.
+The continual development of new technologies, big data applications, policies, and management practices keep digital government research and practice in a state of perpetual evolution.
+This evolution also provides governments with ways in which to cultivate innovative, smart, and transformational government services.
 The Emerging Topics track seeks submissions that provide insights into emerging digital government research and practice.